shwetakatti98/Lip-Reading/README.md

 ## 3. Novelty & Rationale

-In this project, our focus is on the challenges faced in automatic lip reading, especially those concerning dataset and feature extraction.
-Existing surveys of Visual Speech Recognition(VSR) have only reviewed a few topics and mainly focus on the comparison of various methods and their performance on a specific dataset for a specific task.
+In this project, our focus is on the challenges encountered in a lip reading task, especially those concerning dataset and feature extraction.
+Existing surveys have only reviewed a few topics and mainly focus on the comparison of various methods and their performance on a specific dataset for a specific task.
 This project aims to review the various datasets available for each of the current widely used models.
-For selecting our models we conducted a literature survey to shortlist the primary architectures that can be chosen for the detection.
+For selecting our models and datasets we conducted a literature survey to shortlist the primary architectures that can be chosen for the detection.

 ## 4. Potential Impact